mastrojs/mastrojs.github.io/data/guide/javascript.md

 and hit `enter`.
 It returns `"12 cats"` (this time with quotes).
 That's because when working on strings (as opposed to numbers), the `+` operator concatenates them together.

 If you want your program to remember something for later, assign it to a variable.
-Create the variable `myName` and assign it the string `"Peter"` by typing:
+Create the **variable** `myName` and assign the string `"Peter"` to the variable:

 ```js title=Console
 const myName = "Peter";
 ```

-The semicolon at the end is customary to mark the end of a statement.
-Statements (as opposed to expressions) will not directly give a result – that's why it prints a line saying `undefined`.
+You can see that it printed out `undefined`.
+That's because the assignment statement itself doesn't return anything (as opposed to expressions).
+The semicolon is optional, but customary to mark the end of a statement.

+The `const` at the beginning means you are declaring a **constant**: you cannot assign to this variable again within this part of the program (or within the same console session).
+You can try writing the above statement again, and you'll get the error:

+> redeclaration of const myName

-A third way to write a string is to wrap it in backticks.
+The third way to write a string is to wrap it in **backticks**.
 This allows you to put variables (and other expressions) in it using `${ }`:

 ```js title=Console
 `I am ${myName} and ${3 * 10} years old`
 ```

 ## Functions

 If you want to execute the same kind of computation multiple times, you need a function.
-One way to write a function that returns the string `"Hello World"`, and assign that function to the variable `hello` is:
+One way to write a function that returns the string `"Hello World"`, and assign that function to the variable `hello` is as follows.
+(This is a so-called Arrow function, but there is an older [function syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) as well.)

 ```js title=Console
 const hello = () => "Hello World";
 ```

-Again, assignments always return `undefined`.
+Since it's an assignment, it prints undefined into the console.
 But now you can call the function:

 ```js title=Console
 hello()